 BG: Since we’re on the topic of exhibitions, I want to talk about the way that context frames the work.
-When you go into a gallery and you see a text-based art object, the tendency is to first look at it as though you’re beholding any other visual object.
-You notice the color, scale, texture, and then only after—and I think that’s really due to the context of the gallery—do you allow yourself to be a reader instead of a viewer.
+When I go into a gallery and see a text-based art object, the tendency is to first look at it as though I’m beholding any other visual object.
+I notice the color, scale, texture, and then only after—and I think that’s really due to the context of the gallery—do I allow myself to be a reader instead of a viewer.
 How do you feel about the difference in the way that the work is approached?

 TD: I wrestle with the visual form and presentation of the text, partly because I know that I am influenced by existing text-based work and partly because there’s a broad but finite range of ways to present text.
 There are only so many things you can do with it that will hold people, yet you don’t want to tread too much on someone else’s aesthetic.
 I tend to look for ways in which the content of the text really remains the most important part.
 There are always design and aesthetic considerations, but you can try to signal that those considerations are of lesser importance.
 Using a lowest-common-denominator font, like Helvetica for example, as I’ve done with the wall pieces and light boxes.
 Every font is loaded with a set of associations and baggage, but because Helvetica is so widely used it’s a way of saying the font is not that important.
 I want the visual presentation to be stripped down, but I think there’s always a little bit of a surrender to the decorative with text-based work because you have to present it in some way, and you don’t want it to look terrible.

 BG: How do you decide the format or delivery system for whatever text you’re using?
 How do you decide if it should be a book page or a street sign or wall vinyl?